 Our principal uses of cash are to finance our research and development activities.
 Since inception, we have funded these activities primarily from government grants and clinical trial assistance, and from sales of our equity securities.
-At March 31, 2018, we had cash and cash equivalents of \$571,154 and total assets of \$839,505, as compared to \$312,727 and \$490,235, respectively, at December 31, 2017.
-At March 31, 2018, we had a working capital deficit of \$117,115, compared to a deficit of \$363,218 at December 31, 2017.
-Our current liabilities at March 31, 2018 includes \$838,108 of accrued management salaries and director fees, payment of which is continuing to be deferred as discussed further below.
+At September 30, 2018, we had cash and cash equivalents of \$511,242 and total assets of \$623,467, as compared to \$312,727 and \$490,235, respectively, at December 31, 2017.
+At September 30, 2018, we had a working capital deficit of \$708,812, compared to a deficit of \$363,218 at December 31, 2017.
+Our current liabilities at September 30, 2018 include \$1,082,135 of accrued management salaries and director fees, payment of which is continuing to be deferred as discussed further below

-Net cash used in operating activities was \$381,573 and \$332,098 for the three-month periods ended March 31, 2018 and 2017, respectively.
+Net cash used in operating activities was \$1,041,485 and \$1,240,021 for the nine-month periods ended September 30, 2018 and 2017, respectively.
 The variances between periods are due to fluctuations in our net losses, offset by non-cash charges such as depreciation and stock-based compensation expense, and by net changes in our assets and liabilities.
 Our net losses generally fluctuate based on expenditures for our research activities, partially offset by government grant revenues.
-As of March 31, 2018, there is \$265,396 in approved grant funds available for use.
-Additionally, in April 2018, NIAID awarded us a Fast Track Phase I/II Small Business Innovative Research (SBIR) grant to support our vaccine development efforts for Lassa virus.
-The initial Phase I grant award is \$299,820 for the project period April 9, 2018 to March 31, 2019.
+As of September 30, 2018, there is \$2,881,638 in approved grant funds available for use.
 See "Results of Operations - Grant and Collaboration Revenues" below for additional details concerning our government grants.

-Members of our executive management team and our board of directors continue to defer portions of their salaries and fees in order to help conserve the Company's cash resources.
-As of March 31, 2018, the accumulated deferrals totaled \$838,108.
-We expect the ongoing deferrals of approximately \$30,200 per month for the management salaries and approximately \$28,000 per quarter for the board of director fees to continue until such time as a significant financing event (as determined by the board of directors) is consummated.
+Members of our executive management team and our board of directors have deferred receipt of portions of their salaries and fees in order to help conserve the Company's cash resources.
+As of September 30, 2018, the accumulated deferrals totaled \$1,082,135.
+We expect the ongoing deferrals of approximately \$36,200 per month for the management salaries to continue until such time as a significant financing event (as determined by the board of directors) is consummated.

 NIAID has funded the costs of conducting all of our human clinical trials (Phase 1 and Phase 2a) to date for our preventive HIV vaccines, with GeoVax incurring certain costs associated with manufacturing the clinical vaccine supplies and other study support.
-NIAID is also currently funding the cost of an ongoing Phase 1 trial (HVTN 114), which is investigating the effect of adding a "protein boost" component to our vaccine.
-Concurrently, a preclinical study in non-human primates (funded by a NIAID grant) is evaluating two additional proteins specifically chosen as boosting agents for GOVX-B11, and planning is underway for a Phase 1 trial to evaluate the safety and immunogenicity of these proteins in humans, which we expect to begin in the second half of 2018.
+NIAID is also currently funding the cost of an ongoing Phase 1 trial (HVTN 114), which is investigating the effect of adding a "protein boost" component to our vaccine, GOVX-B11.
+Planning is also underway for an additional Phase 1 trial to further evaluate the safety and immunogenicity of these proteins, together with GOVX-B11, in humans, which we expect to begin in the first half of 2019.
 Based on the results from these studies, we expect NIAID may then be ready to support a large phase 2b efficacy trial.

-Net cash used in investing activities was \$-0- and \$4,350 for the three-month periods ended March 31, 2018 and 2017, respectively.
+Net cash used in investing activities was \$-0- and \$4,350 for the nine-month periods ended September 30, 2018 and 2017, respectively.
 Our investing activities have consisted predominantly of capital expenditures.